A Data Analysis of the 744 'At-Risk' Municipalities — The Structure That Tokyo Siphons

 - 21 of the 25 "black-hole" municipalities cluster in the Kanto region, absorbing young people while maintaining low birth rates

-744 municipalities have been classified as at-risk; Tohoku and Hokkaido are the most affected, while Kyushu and Okinawa have the most self-sustaining municipalities.
+744 municipalities classified as at-risk; Tohoku and Hokkaido most affected; Kyushu and Okinawa have the most self-sustaining municipalities

 On April 24, 2024, the private advisory body Population Strategy Council (chaired by Akio Mimura) classified 744 of Japan's 1,729 municipalities (43.3%) as "at-risk of disappearance."
 The definition: municipalities in which the population of women aged 20–39 will halve between 2020 and 2050 (cf. Population Strategy Council).